 Nanoemulsions do this by breaking down the CBD into very small particles known as nano-cannabinoids.
 These nano-CBD compounds are also water-soluble, which means they can be mixed into drinks and absorbed by our bodies.

-Both liposomal delivery and nanoemulsions are frequently paired with sublingual delivery, where you keep the product in your mouth under your tongue to allow it to be absorbed before swallowing.
+Both liposomal hemp oil delivery and nanoemulsions are frequently paired with sublingual delivery, where you keep the product in your mouth under your tongue to allow it to be absorbed before swallowing.

 Types of Products